KdotJPG/OpenSimplex2/README.md

 * Tileable 3D noise (exact, using the "classic" lattice orientation)

 #### Change Log
+* Replaced 12-direction 2D gradient set with a 24-direction set, to reduce visible feature repetition in thresholded single-octave 2D noise.
+(Feb 10, 2020)
+* Renamed filenames FastSimplexStyleNoise to OpenSimplex2F, and SuperSimplexNoise to OpenSimplex2S.
+(Feb 10, 2020)
+* Moved legacy OpenSimplex into legacy directories.
+(Feb 10, 2020)
 * Slightly reorganized description above, and added TODO/changelog.
 (Jan 23, 2020)
 * Renamed / additionally named the noise "OpenSimplex (2.0)", separated into two versions/variants.
 (Jan 23, 2020)
   * SuperSimplex and FastSimplexStyleNoise are very similar to each other algorithmically, and are in the same spirit as the original OpenSimplex.